pygs/p2p/README.md

     - connect() : returning array of sockets
     - broadcast(message) : sending message to all, returns number of sended messages
     - server() : recieve messages | should run as thread
+    - sendinfo() : autosending messages, will be used to sending info about datachain(probably hashes)

 #### TODO:
   - make TODO list